vintu2001/weather/README.md

 # Weather-App  :sun_behind_small_cloud:

 This is a weather App which helps user to get the weather conditions(Current and forecast of next 7 days) at current location :round_pushpin:.
-This app is Made with React-Native ehich uses openweathermap.org API to get weather details of any location.
+This app is Made with React-Native which uses openweathermap.org API to get weather details of any location.

 ## Demo Video: